xinjli/transphone/README.md

 ![CI Test](https://github.com/xinjli/transphone/actions/workflows/python.yml/badge.svg)

-`transphone` is a grapheme-to-phoneme conversion toolkit.
-It provides phoneme tokenizers as well as approximation G2P model for 8000 languages.

-This repo contains our code and pretrained models roughly following our paper accepted at `Findings of ACL 2022`

-`Zero-shot Learning for Grapheme to Phoneme Conversion with Language Ensemble`
+`transphone` is a multilingual grapheme-to-phoneme conversion toolkit derived from our paper: [Zero-shot Learning for Grapheme to Phoneme Conversion with Language Ensemble](https://aclanthology.org/2022.findings-acl.166/).

-It is a multilingual G2P (grapheme-to-phoneme) model that can be applied to all 8k languages registered in the [Glottolog database](https://glottolog.org/glottolog/language).
-You can read our papers at [Open Review](https://openreview.net/pdf?id=dKTTArRu8G2)
+It provides approximiated phoneme tokenizers and G2P model for 7546 languages registered in the [Glottolog database](https://glottolog.org/glottolog/language).
+You can see the full list of supported languages in [the language doc](./doc/language.md)

-Our approach:
-- We first trained our supervised multilingual model with ~900 languages using lexicons from [Wikitionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page)
-- if the target language (any language from the 8k languages) does not have any training set, we approximate its g2p model by using similar lanuguages from the supervised language sets and ensemble their inference results to obtain the target g2p.

 ## Install